 Over 400 participants took part in the project, most in one of the six seniors dialogues that were held across the city.

-Community members were also invited to participate by calling the Seniors Dialogues hotline via the City's 3-1-1 customer service line, or by emailing the project.
+Community members were also invited to participate by calling the Seniors Dialogues hotline by emailing email@example.com.
 In addition, further community input was gathered through two focus groups and eight key informant interviews to ensure that a diversity of perspectives were included in the project.